 We have just finished the first stage of an ambitious project to develop a long-distance route which links Europe to Asia.
 Starting in Canterbury, UK, the Via Francigena runs all the way to Rome.
 The new project will extend it to Bari, then across the Adriatic to Albania then Macedonia and Greece before entering Turkey.
 It will finish at Demre, on the south coast of Turkey.

 The immediate aims of the society are aimed at the publicising and protection of our existing routes.
 We want to:

 - Do more work to publicise the routes, especially via social media, and in different languages. (most of the existing walkers are Europeans, but we now have visitors from as far as China and Brazil as well as many Australians - we especially need to appeal to the Russian market.)

 - Encourage the authorities to protect our routes as classified sites.
 Many are under threat from HES works, mining and new road-making, but we have prepared a detailed legal report on this comparing methods in Turkey and Europe.

 - Maintain and clean the routes - we run a volunteer group at least once a year.

 - Work with local authorities to help villagers along the routes earn money from providing services for walkers – small pensions, transport services, restaurants, etc. We are currently working on a plan to form a women's cooperative which will run a small restaurant and sell food to trekkers.

 - Work with our members - foreign and local travel agencies - to offer group holidays on the routes.

-- Work with international bodies – we just attended the annual forum of the Institute of Culture Routes in Latvia, and the World Trails Conference in Japan.
+- Work with international bodies – we attend the annual forum of the Institute of Culture Routes of the Council of Europe, and the World Trails Network Conference.
 We adopt international standards and co-operate with other trail makers.